-How you schedule an appointment depends on what state you're testing in.
-In some states you must schedule your appointments through your test center.
-In other states, you can also schedule online or by calling ETS Customer Service.
-See Requirements by State for more information on how to schedule in your state.
+How you schedule an appointment depends on which state or jurisdiction you are testing in.
+In some, you must schedule your appointments through your test center.
+In others, you can also schedule online or by calling ETS Customer Service.
+See Requirements by State or Jurisdiction for more information on how you must schedule testing.

 - How do I schedule additional subtests, change my test date or change my test center?

-How you can change an existing appointment depends on what state you're testing in.
-See Requirements by State for more information.
+How you can change an existing appointment depends on where you're testing.
+See Requirements by State or Jurisdiction for more information.

 - What if I miss my test appointment?

 If you miss your appointment, you automatically forfeit all test fees.
-However, you can reschedule your appointment up to three days prior to the test date, not including the day of your appointment and the day of your request.
+However, you can reschedule your appointment up to 11:59 p.m. local time the day before your appointment.
 See Reschedule an Appointment for more information.

 - How do I cancel my appointment and receive a refund?